mbogden/galaxyJSPAM/notes.md

             - NOTE: Found that primary galaxy seems to have "stolen" secondary particles after the flyby event, despite pts being closer/orbiting to secondary still.
         - [x] Use historical affiliations to reassign particle ownership
         - [x] Do parameter calculations on new set of pts based on historical affiliation.
+        -
+    - [x] Create Standardized Reference Frames (RFs).
+      - [x] Orbital Reference Frame
+        - [x] Set the orbital "plane" to be the xy-plane
+        - [x] Place galaxies centers on the x-axis.
+        - [x] Set the origin as the half way distance between both galaxies.
+        - [x] Place angular momentum in the positive z-direction.
+      - [x] Tidal features
+        - [x] Using PCA, to find plane most likely to show tidal features.
+        - [x] Apply to both galaxies, and seperately

-    - [x] Get images
+    - [x] Create images
         - [x] Preliminary automated URL
             - [w] Duos: 50 - 67
-            - [ ] Duos: 67 - 99
-            - [ ] All: 50 - 67
-            - [ ] All: 67 - 99
-        - [ ] Modify viewing angle and update collision parameters.
+        - [x] Orbital RF image
+        - [x] Tidal RF image
+          - [x] Both
+          - [x] Primary
+          - [x] Secondary
+        - [w] Spread of angles
+          - [w] Automate changing/tilting angles to get images of galaxies from every point of view
+      - [x] Use histogram of star particles
+        - NOTE: While not the most accurate representation of the galaxy, it does show the general shape of the galaxy.
+Thus it does captures tidal features.
-        - [ ] Standard visualization.
+      - [ ] Standard wavelgenth visualization.
 Ex SDSS, JWST, wavelenths, etc.
+        - NOTE:  Only certain snapshots have photometric data.
+Get list of potentials targets from these snapshots first.

+- [x] Find targets to anlayze
+  - [x] Generated 1200 composite images showing orbital and tidal features.
+  - [x] Create UI to "Rate" tidal features for images
+    - [x] Finish rating images
+  - [x] Review ratings and create target list

-- Comparing SPAM to TNG
+- Preliminary Comparing SPAM to TNG
     - [x] Unit conversion between simulations
     - [x] Standardize SPAM and TNG parameter array.
+      - [ ] Analyze SPIN and halfmass radius before and after flyby.
     - [x] Get SPAM running (See SPAM notes)
     - [x] Preliminary SPAM runs on TNG target parameters
         - NOTE: Images do NOT look similar
     - [x] Dynamical Friction?
 (Found and modified to work properly)
         - NOTE: Use lnl = 0.15 for best best of tng-target: 67000000350284
     - [x] View TNG pts over time
-    - [x] Viewing particles Together
+    - [w] Viewing particles Together
-    - [x] Look at orbits!
+    - [w] Look at orbits!
 Do orbits of TNG and SPAM match?
         - NOTE: They do not match with default SPAM settings
         - [x] Do simple velocity projection of 2nd galaxy
     - [w] Play with following variable to get matching tidal features.
+      - SETBACK:  Too many variables to adjust.
+Will need to find an optimize method.
         - NOTE: Based on following: Lars Hernquist.
 N-body realizations of compound galaxies.
 The Astrophysical Journal Supplement Series, 86:389{400, June 1993.
         - lnl
             - NOTE: Value around 0.15 works well.